 Professional Growth: Students are required to take responsibility for their own learning by acquiring knowledge related to specific health-related situations and to develop a problem-solving process that they are able to apply to any health situation in a timely manner.
 There is special emphasis on facilitating group learning by sharing accurate, relevant information in a professional manner.
 Students develop learning partnerships with peers and instructors to explore learning needs and opportunities and act to improve and enhance their performance.
 Students consult with health professionals in hospitals and in the community to obtain relevant information.
-Students reflect on own values, beliefs and assumptions about growth and development, ethnicity, health promotion, health/illness are used in their practice.
+Students reflect on own values, beliefs and assumptions about growth and development, ethnicity, health promotion, health/illness, law and ethics, in relation to their nursing practice.
+Students value updating their own knowledge.
+Students evaluate sources of knowledge that are used in their practice.
 Students assume responsibility for learning and becoming self-starters.
-Students are responsible and accountable for their actions.
+They are responsible and accountable for their actions.